mahmmedn19/WeatherApp/README.md

 ✅ Search and select any city
 ✅ View current weather (temperature, condition, icon)
-✅ See a 7-day forecast in a list
+✅ See a 5-day forecast in a list
 ✅ Last searched city auto-loaded on app reopen
 ✅ Swipe-to-refresh support
 ✅ Responsive and clean UI using Jetpack Compose
-✅ Dark mode compatible

 ---